Techniques for programming in the large.

 - Agile Principles, Patterns, and Practices in C# by Robert C. Martin and Micah Martin.
 See Chapter 28: Principles of Package and Component Design.

 - How Yelp Modularized the Android App by Sanae Rosen.
 A modular programming success story.

 While modular programming can help you build a single large program, dataflow programming can help you build a large pipeline of many interconnected programs.
 As a former technical artist, dataflow programming is very near and dear to my heart.
-Over 50% of all the code I’ve ever written could fit under this category.
+Over half of all the code I’ve ever written fits under this category.
 Dataflow programming is very common in the VFX, 3D Animation, and Video Game industries.
 In these industries, you can’t throw a rock (and I mean literally) without hitting a 3D artist working in some kind of dataflow program.
 Popular dataflow programs are Maya, Nuke, Substance Designer, and Houdini.
 These programs are often called “node-based”, “non-destructive”, or “procedural”.

 Let’s define exactly what dataflow programming is:

 - In dataflow programming, the program is decomposed into black box processes called nodes.
 These nodes have a set of inputs and a set of outputs.
 Nodes transform inputs into outputs in some way.
 For example, in Nuke, you could load an image using a Read node, then resize that image to quarter resolution using a Reformat node, then save out the smaller image using a Write node.
 The original input image is never overwritten, and this is why dataflow programming is called non-destructive editing.

 - Nodes are arranged into a “pipes and filters” pipeline, similar to a manufacturing assembly line, where the pipes carry data and the filters are process nodes.
 A dataflow pipeline always forms a directed acyclic graph (DAG).